wxie2017/wxie2017.github.io/pages/speech/understanding_your_communication_style.md

 Last Sunday many members including myself attended our club outing.
 We visited the Shanghai Auto Museum.
 During this wonderful event, we discussed the topic of communication style.

 Understanding one's communication style is a very interesting topic.
-By definition, Communication is a two-way process for reaching mutual understanding through verbal, non-verbal, and written messages.
+By definition, communication is a two-way process for reaching mutual understanding through verbal, non-verbal, and written messages.
 Communication style is defined as the way in which individuals interact with one another and the messages they send, intentionally or not, through their behaviors.
 Determining your own